-Brain health gummies are having a moment.
-But if you look past the flashy flavors and crowded labels, the real differentiator is much less glamorous: whether the gummy stays stable, consistent, and pleasant to take from the first bottle to the last.
+Brain health gummies are everywhere right now.
+But behind the flashy labels and bold claims, the real test is boring: does the gummy stay consistent from the first bottle to the last?

-From a supplement manufacturing perspective, most “brain health” gummy problems don’t start with the active list.
+From a manufacturing standpoint, most problems with brain health gummies don't actually start with the active ingredients.
 They start with water activity, acid system design, and packaging headspace.
-Get those wrong and you’ll see the familiar issues: sticky gummies, sweating, clumping, odd aftertastes that weren’t there at launch, and quality results that drift over shelf life.
+Get those wrong and you'll see the usual suspects: sticky gummies, sweating, clumping, strange aftertastes that appear months later, and quality that drifts over time.

 The core issue: gummies are “wet” by nature